aarjaneiro/vcx-py/README.md

 ### Get Discount

-Returns the same output as `ticker` for a given symbol (or all symbols if one is not provided) with your account discount applied to prices.
+Returns similar output as `ticker` for a given symbol (or all symbols if one is not provided) with your account discount applied to prices.

 ```python